BracketSpace/Notification/readme.txt

 = [Next] =
 * [Fixed] Code issues from not using static analysis.
+* [Fixed] WordPress' balanceTags filter which was breaking the Notification content.
 * [Changed] Code Editor Field sanitizer to allow for multiple HTML tags.

 = 7.2.4 =